-When it seems that someone is saying or asking something negative or unkind merely paraphrase what they’ve said into something more positive.
+When it seems that someone is saying or asking something negative or unkind, merely paraphrase what they’ve said into something more positive.

 “Wow.
 You’ve really done your research.
 How did you come up with that?”
 (Something like that.)
 Most people love to talk about themselves.
 Be aware of what motivates people and use it to the conversation’s advantage. 🙂

-Body language & Tone of Voice
+Body Language & Tone of Voice

 Take Yourself out of the Equation

-Make your focus only the other person.
-“I’m totally here for you.
+Make your focus only on the other person.
+“I’m here for you.
 I can understand you want this done ASAP.
 I will do this to the best of my ability.
 It’s in your best interest for me to be very thorough here.”

-This probably should’ve been first on the “How to Answer Difficult Questions” list.
+Pausing probably should’ve been first on the “How to Answer Difficult Questions” list.
 Pausing is sooooo effective.
 It makes you the winner.
-We are so quick to answer people that we end up not coming across as the highly sophisticated, confident people that we need to be to get the job done properly.
+We are so quick to answer people that we end up not coming across as the highly sophisticated, confident people we need to be to get the job done properly.

-When someone poses a difficult question to you, turn your body to them, look them in the eye and smile.
+When someone poses a difficult question to you, turn your body to them, look them in the eye, and smile.
 Take a breath in and then answer.
 Those 3 or 4 seconds seem like an eternity to you until you get used to it.
 But they’re not an eternity to your listeners.
-If they’re long enough, the pauses will just drum up enough mystique and respect.
+If they’re long enough, the pauses will drum up enough mystique and respect.

 Answer Difficult Questions

 Do you find that it’s even more challenging to answer difficult questions while you’re presenting?
 It makes sense if you do.
-Its easier to answer tough questions when you’re feeling comfortable than when you’re already in an anxiety ridden situation.
-Which underscores the need for you to be relaxed when you’re presenting!
+It’s easier to answer tough questions when you’re feeling comfortable than when you’re already in an anxiety-ridden situation, which underscores the need for you to be relaxed when you’re presenting!

-I hope this helps you to answer difficult questions in your life.
 Please comment!
-Tell us your awesome tricks for people to answer difficult questions. 🙂 Let me know how you do with the tips I listed above.
+Tell us your neat tricks for people to answer difficult questions. 🙂 Let me know how you do with the tips I listed above.
 If they don’t make any sense click on the “contact us” page.
 Or even if you love them.
 Let me know!